Dodgers go deep 3 times in 7-2 win over Padres

 San Diego has dropped nine straight at Dodger Stadium, their second-longest skid in Chavez Ravine.

-Freeman lined Darvish's slider over the right field wall with one out in the first for his 10th of the season and second in the last four games.
+Freeman — who signed a six-year, $162 million contract with the Dodgers after 12 seasons in Atlanta — lined Darvish's slider over the right field wall with one out in the first for his 10th of the season and second in the last four games.
 Two pitches later, Smith hit his 13th when he hit a cutter to right-center that was just beyond the reach of Padres right fielder Jose Azocar.

 After Max Muncy flew out to deep center, Turner hammered a fastball down the left-field line for his third homer in the series and seventh of the year.